Fungus gnats (sciarid flies)

 • Fungus gnats are often more numerous in composts that are constantly wet, allowing compost to dry can reduce their numbers, provided this does not affect the health of plants.
 Potting media formulated for houseplants is the best choice for indoor plants

 • If the adult flies are a problem, their numbers can be reduced by placing yellow sticky traps near the plants.
-These are widely available from garden centres.
-These traps can catch large numbers of non-target insects, including predators
+These are widely available from garden centres, however, these traps can catch large numbers of non-target invertebrates, including predators

 • Biological control can be used.
 Pathogenic nematodes (Steinernema feltiae), predatory mites (Hypoaspis miles and 'Mighty Mite', Macrocheles robustus) and a predatory rove beetle (Atheta coriaria) are sometimes available by mail order from various biocontrol supply companies.
 Formulations of nematodes may also be available in some plant centres.
 These biocontrols are added to the potting compost where they will help control the eggs, larvae and pupal stages of the flies.
 The nematodes can potentially affect other insects and the predators can feed on invertebrates other than sciarid fly larvae